giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 ## Requirements

 First of all, you need a running workload cluster.
-If you don't have one, you can create [following the steps describe in the previous post]({{< relref "/getting-started/provision-your-first-workload-cluster" >}}).
+If you don't have one, please first [create a workload cluster]({{< relref "/getting-started/provision-your-first-workload-cluster" >}}).

 The App CRs are stored in a organization namespace you are part of, together with the cluster resources.
 You can list the organizations by running the following command: